genesys-samples/messagingGPE-attachedData/content/_index.md

 weight: 1
 ---

-# Genesys Workshop
+# WebMessaging & Predictive Engagment

 ### Welcome

-In this workshop you will learn to apply your foundational knowledge of [Genesys](https://genesys.com) and master example use cases that demonstrate [Experience as a Service](https://www.genesys.com/experience-as-a-service).
+In this workshop, you will learn how to pass data between a "WebMessenger" session as well as a "Predecitve Engagement" session through to Arcitect as well as the live agent.
+While both are capable of passinging data (WebMessenger or GPE) there are pros and cons to each method and depending on the use case will depend on the method that is required to be used, so its well worth understanding both methods.

 ### Learning Objectives
-- Setup and configure your environment.
-- Creating users and groups.
-- Configure security.
+- Run the Lab test page.
+- Send in an interaction.
+- Use GPE to send in data.
+- Use WebMessenger to send in data.
+- Understand the differences between the optinos.